GVancauwenberghe/gvancauwenberghe.github.io/_pages/projects.md

 **2023 - 2024 Impact Assessment for the new EU Space Law _(European Commission –   DG DEFIS)_ -**
 **Policy Research Expert:** Support to different stages of the Impact Assessment for an EU Space Law

-**<ins>2020 - 2024</ins>   Consultancy for the Development of NSDI Policy Documents in Georgia _(World Bank and the National Agency of Public Registry (NAPR) of Georgia)_ -
+**<ins>2013 - 2013</ins>   SDI Benchmarking and Good Practices in INSPIRE Implementation _(Public Service of Wallonia, Geomatics Department, Belgium)_ -
-SDI Policy Expert:**   Development of the licensing model and business model of the NSDI of Georgia
+SDI Assessment Expert:**   Assessment of national and regional Spatial Data Infrastructures in Europe

 More information about these [**consultancy projects**](https://gvancauwenberghe.github.io/projects).